List of Top 10 Management Books

 Book Review

-Authored by former chairman and CEO of Intel, this best management book details on effective techniques for building businesses from the ground up and managing efficiently.
+Authored by the former chairman and CEO of Intel, this best business management book details effective techniques for building businesses from the ground up and managing efficiently.
 Widening the scope and breadth of management, it methodically tackles the challenges and problems faced in creating highly productive teams and helping them achieve an optimal level of performance, which is essentially the backbone of any business.

 Banking on his real-life management experience with some of the best Silicon Valley technology firms, the author offers a high-efficiency management philosophy that lies at the heart of the success of these businesses.
-A path-breaking approach to management which can work wonders for business managers willing to go the length.
+A path-breaking approach to management that can work wonders for business managers willing to go the length.

 Key Takeaways